A Voyage to Arcturus

 A Voyage to Arcturus is a novel by the Scottish writer David Lindsay, first published in 1920.
 An interstellar voyage is the framework for a narrative of a journey through fantastic landscapes.
 The story is set on Tormance, an imaginary planet orbiting the star Arcturus.
 The lands through which the characters travel represent philosophical systems or states of mind as the main character, Maskull, searches for the meaning of reality.
 The book combines fantasy, philosophy, and science fiction in an exploration of the nature of good and evil and their relationship with existence.
 Described by critic, novelist, and philosopher Colin Wilson as the "greatest novel of the twentieth century", it was a central influence on C. S. Lewis' Space Trilogy, and through him on J. R. R. Tolkien, who said he read the book "with avidity".
 Clive Barker called it "a masterpiece" and "an extraordinary work ... quite magnificent".

-The book sold poorly during Lindsay's lifetime, but was republished in 1946 and many times thereafter.
+The book sold poorly during Lindsay's lifetime, but was republished in 1946 (the year after his death) and many times thereafter.
 It has been translated into at least six languages.
 Critics such as the novelist Michael Moorcock have noted that the book is unusual, but that it has been highly influential with its qualities of "commitment to the Absolute" and "God-questioning genius".